Fast charging or rapid charging? Your guide to electric car charger types

 Can any car use a fast or rapid charger?

-While chargers are getting more powerful, the exact charging speed you’ll get will come down to the particular electric car you own.
+Unfortunately, no. While chargers are getting more powerful, the exact charging speed you’ll get will come down to the particular electric car you own.
 The primary factor is a car’s charging capacity and the second is the type of connector it uses.
 Most AC and DC fast and rapid chargers use the ‘Type 2’ connector (more on connector types below) and every electric car will have an upper limit for its charging speed in order to protect its battery.

 The standard Renault ZOE, for example, has a maximum charging capacity of 22kW (AC); plug it into a charger more powerful than this and charging will be automatically restricted to 22kW.
-It’s worth noting that you can add CCS rapid charging as an option on the ZOE, for speeds of up to 50kW.
+It’s worth noting that you can add rapid charging as an option on the ZOE, for speeds of up to 50kW.

 Charging connector types

 In 2014, the European Commission made it compulsory for charging stations across the continent to offer compatibility with the Type 2 charger, making it the most common connector.
 These chargers are capable of speeds between 7kW to 43kW, depending on the vehicle, and most EVs now come with this port.
 Type 2 is what you’ll use for fast charging.

 The CCS port (Combined Charging System) is a rapid and ultra-rapid DC charging connector favoured by European car manufacturers.
 At the time of writing, this connector type is capable of charging speeds up to 350kW and is only available at public charging stations.
 You don't need to buy a CCS charger cable, as these are supplied attached to ultra-rapid public chargers – you simply drive up, pay or enter your subscription details, and plug in.